kstenerud/concise-encoding/ce-structure.md

 | Depth                  | 1000      |
 | Coefficient size       | 100       |

-#### Automatic Rejection

-The codec must allow the user to control whether the decoder automatically halts processing after it encounters an `@na` event, with a default of true.

 ### Mitigations: Application Guidelines

 For application developers, security is a frame of mind.
-You must always be considering the risks of your architecture, and the size of your attack surface.
+You **SHOULD** always be considering the risks of your architecture, and the size of your attack surface.
 Here are some general guidelines:

  * Harmonize limits across your entire application surface (all subsystems).
 The most insidious exploits take advantage of differences in processing.
  * Use a common schema to ensure that your validation rules are consistent across your infrastructure.
  * Treat received values as all-or-nothing.
-If you can't store it in its entirety without data loss, it should be rejected.
+If you're unable to store it in its entirety without data loss, it **SHOULD** be rejected.
 Allowing data loss means opening your system to key collisions and other exploits.
  * Guard against unintentional default conversions (for example string values converting to 0 or true in comparisons).
- * Never store @na or attempt to convert @na to a default value.
+ * Never store na or attempt to convert na to a default value.
 Generate a diagnostic and either store a consistent, deterministic replacement, or more preferably halt processing.
  * When in doubt, toss it out.
 The safest course of action with foreign data is all-or-nothing.
 Not rejecting the entire document means that you'll have to compromise, either truncating or omitting data, which opens your system to exploitation.